FK Loznica: FK Jadar and finally FK Loznica

 With the liberation of Loznica the reconstruction starts and the development in all areas begins again.
 The football stadium is completely reconstructed and renovated.
 The club changes its name to FK Jadar.
 The club starts competing in lower regional leagues.
 It is then finally renamed into FK Loznica.
 In 1949 another club is formed in Loznica, FK Proleter Loznica, and a huge rivalry bagins between the two clubs.
-A few years later FK Loznica will move from their earlier "Sokolana" field to a new one at "Lagator" where still plays today and where it has one of the best stadiums found in the region.
+A few years later FK Loznica will move from their earlier "Sokolana" field to a new one at Lagator Stadium where still plays today and where it has one of the best stadiums found in the region.
 During this period the club started celebrating its annual 7 February "Green&white evening".

 1990s

 The major club success was achieved in this period when under the presidents Mr. Nikola Ristivojević and Mr. Milan Josić and together with the help of private investors such as Mr. Dobrivoje Stojnić, an owner of the enterprise STOBEX, that facilitated the use of all construction equipment, made possible the creation of a modern stadium.
 Many other influential people from Loznica helped providing all necessary help.
 The club had received green light from the commission of the FR Yugoslav Football Association and FIFA officials for hosting international matches.
 The most astonishing fact was that the construction was made during summer and concluded in little less than two months.
 Many matches of the FR Yugoslav and Serbian under-21 teams were played there.